 While some of these offenses can be proven with physical evidence, others generally require compelling witness testimony.
 Of course, when witnesses are not available, court cases become he said-she said situations.

 However, while they pertain to criminal offenses, FRO hearings are not the same as criminal trials.
 While separate criminal proceedings are a real possibility, the overall purpose of FRO hearings is to provide permanent protection to victims of domestic violence.

 FRO hearings are held before judges, rather than juries.
 Because of their experience with these types of cases, family law judges in particular have the skills to put emotions aside to arrive at more accurate verdicts.

 Although the NJ system for handling FRO hearings is designed to be as fair as possible, the results of these cases can have a profound and permanent effect on both parties, as well as on all family members.
-The domestic violence attorneys at Riordan & Associates, LLC have broad experience on both sides of the aisle.
+The domestic violence attorneys at Riordan Family Law have broad experience on both sides of the aisle.
 Both domestic violence victims and individuals who are accused can obtain skilled support by calling us or using our convenient online contact form.